 I like to try to time a lot of my planting around predictions for first and last frost dates each year.
 If you have ever read the back of a seed packet you may remember something about planting a number of weeks before or after the first or last frost.

+Knowing the predictions for those two dates can be very helpful when planning your garden.
 There is a really neat interactive map available online from NCSU.
 You can use this map to learn when to expect freezing weather each winter and also when it will be gone in the spring.

 This year, our first predicted freeze date will be November 5th.
 When we look at probabilities for cold weather we can expect temperatures to start to drop around the middle of October.